raphael-chir/mtk-demo/README.md

 Create a file named .edbtoken and past your key into it

 ## Start
-We use vagrant to set up 2 VMs, one including Oracle XEM and another including Postgres Advanced 17 with MTK.
+We use vagrant to set up 2 VMs :
+- One including Oracle XEM and
+- Another including Postgres Advanced 17 with MTK.
 ```
 vagrant up
 ```
 ## Migration assessment

-The first step is to analyze the ddl of oracle database.
-Go to to https://www.enterprisedb.com
-Then click on Accounts/Migration Portal to access to the assessment tool.
-You need to provide your ddl :
-- Download edb_extractor_ddl.sql and run it
-- Or extract with your own oracle script or tool
-Then choose the source Oracle version, the target EPAS version, fill required infos and perform assessment.
+Different tools exist to assess a migration :

-Migration Portal is an analyzer tool to help you fix compatibilities issues.
+- Migration Portal (GUI that help you to fix compatibilities issues)
-You can also perform an dry run with Migration Toolkit (MTK), and see a report in the logs as we will see below.
-But Migration Portal is a more strict analyzer so it is recommended to use it before !
+- MTK report in log section incompatibilities
+- **EDB Professional Services** are specialized in Oracle migration to EPAS for 20 years and have internal performant tools to help you accelerate and finalize a migration with success.

 ## Migration Toolkit (MTK)
-MTK is a java program whick comes with a lot of options to implement the design of your migration.
+MTK is a java program which comes with a lot of options to implement the design of your migration.
 ### A - Offline migration tests
 In this tests section we will demonstrate :
 - Automatic column type conversion